 Dogs do get frightened.
 The more you worry, the more likely they are to be afraid, bark and be attacked.
 Dogs do not necessarily want to play or be friends with every dog they come across.
 That’s fine.
 You are there to watch out for them.
 Call them to you and either hold onto them, pick them up or just get their attention and reward them, as other dogs go past.
 Or let them look, sniff and wander over.
 Just observe and pay attention to the interaction.
 It’s fine.

 Ideally, you want the other owner to also be paying attention and understanding what is happening.
-It’s no good saying ‘My dog is friendly’ if they other dog is clearly frightened.
+You can say ‘My dog is friendly’, but that is no good if the other dog is clearly frightened.
 That’s really annoying!
 But if your dog barks at another dog and you call him, apologising and getting hold of him, it’s fine.
 Isn’t it?

 I appreciate that small dogs are more vulnerable, but they are also more aggressive and annoying!
-If they wind up a big dog, they might get eaten!
+Your dog may wind up a big dog get eaten!
 Watching them and calling them away should still work though.
 When a big dog is off lead and can get away, there isn’t much of a problem.
 All of this problem can just as easily happen with dogs on lead.
 In fact, dogs on lead are much more aggressive than those off lead.

 My dog is scared of everything

 ‘Reactivity‘ in dogs is hard to live with.
 You want to protect your dog from the big scary world and the easiest way to do this is keep them on lead.
-Ultimately, many people find it too stressful walking a dog that is frightened of other dogs, or bikes, or cars.
-Sadly, some of these dogs never go off lead and often end up not being walked at all.
+Ultimately, you may find it too stressful walking a dog that is frightened of other dogs, or bikes, or cars.
+It is a tragedy if these dogs never go off lead and end up not being walked at all.

 You can often fix this problem, with patience and persistence.
 As the owner of a barking, scared dog, I know that it is really challenging, but I persist in walking him off lead.
 On some days, I walk where (and when) it is much quieter, so we don’t have to deal with it at all.
 I’ve also found that walking in woods means the dogs we meet are more laid back and are also off lead, so it is much less of an issue.